ASSERT-KTH/slumps/README.md

 ## Introduction

-This plugin aims to act as an interface between SWAM and AFLplusplus.
+This plugin aims to act as an interface between SWAM and [AFLplusplus](https://github.com/AFLplusplus/AFLplusplus).
 Since AFL is built to fuzz C++ programs, but nonetheless provides a generic algorithm, which is not only bound to this language, we aim to provide a spin-off that applies AFL to WASM binaries.

-In the standard AFL setup, C++ source code is compiled using the C++-compiler provided by AFLplusplus (afl-clang-fast++), which "instruments" the code to do additional operations during run-time.
+In the standard AFL setup, C++ source code is compiled using the C++ compiler provided by AFLplusplus (afl-clang-fast++), which "instruments" the code to do additional operations during run-time.
 The instrumentation that AFL's compiler usually injects into the target source code includes accessing a shared memory, which serves as a communication channel between AFL and the resulting binary.
 This channel is used to report the coverage data of each execution to AFL, so that AFL can make smarter decisions on the upcoming input parameters.

 In our case, we are given a WASM binary and an interpreter built with Scala - in other words, no code that we can instrument with afl-clang-fast++.
 The workaround we provide to deal with this problem, is that we have built an interface (interface.cpp), which fakes the behaviour of the instrumented binary and instead forwards the fuzzed inputs given by AFL to the SWAM engine via a socket.
 The SWAM engine then in turn forwards it to the instantiated WASM function.
 By hard-coding the instrumentation into the interface, we can use the "standard" g++ compiler to compile it.